-If the applicant includes the SCV as part of the final proposed Project design, BOEM would provide a more detailed analysis of the SCV and the Phase 2 OECC impacts on land use and coastal infrastructure in a supplemental NEPA analysis.
+If the applicant includes the SCV as part of the final proposed Project design, BOEM would provide a more detailed analysis of the SCV impacts on land use and coastal infrastructure in a supplemental NEPA analysis.
 The SCV could be proposed either as an alternative to or in addition to the Phase 2 OECR through Barnstable County.